tommyno/generic-toggle-with-css-fadein/README.md

 </div>
 ```

+Additional:
-Optional: Use `data-text-swap="New text"` to change text when toggled.
+* Use `data-text-swap="New text"` to change text when toggled.
+* `aria-expanded` is automatically added and toggled on `data-target` element.